raaasin/Smail/README.md

 # Smail Web Application

-Smail-mail is a simple web application built with Node.js, Express, and MongoDB for sending and receiving emails.
+Smail is a simple web application built with Node.js, Express, and MongoDB for sending and receiving emails.

 ## Features